Centre for Owner-Managed Businesses

 Research reports and articles

 In the article from Danish Industry Business Morten Bennedsen researcher of COMB states that most companies have plans for what to do if an employee falls ill, but there is a lack of focus on the wellbeing of the top management.
 The death of the CEO is not only a tragic event - research show that it can also be expensive for investors and businesses.
-The results underlines how important it is to be aware of how a business can continue, if the CEO becomes ill or dies, as such situation may result in a large loss of value for the company.
+The results underline how important it is to be aware of how a business can continue, if the CEO becomes ill or dies, as such situation may result in a large loss of value for the company.

 Direktørens død koster kassen (article only available in Danish)